-To book Daryl Fielding please contact a JLA agent.
+To book Daryl Fielding please contact your JLA Agent.

 Daryl went from New Labour’s advertising communications in the 1997 election to devising the famous Dove ‘Campaign for Real Beauty’ – secretly enlisting the daughters of the all-male board.
 The campaign has become a case study of purpose branding.
 After leading global strategy for food brands with $9bn sales, she joined Vodafone with a mission to make the provider focus on people rather than product.
 In speeches Daryl covers everything from brand strategy to leadership and company culture, dealing with crises in the age of social media, and understanding customers.

 Daryl Fielding is best known for leading transformational global brand strategies and marketing campaigns for names such as Dove, Ford, and Cadbury.
 Dove’s Campaign for Real Beauty is arguably one of the most famous global campaigns ever.
 It helped to write the rulebook on purpose branding, was featured twice on the Oprah Winfrey Show, and continues to run over a decade later.

 Beyond the marketing, Daryl considers the integral relationship between culture, brand, and leadership.
 As Director of Brand Marketing at Vodafone she brought her experience of brands that inspire personal connections to the tech world.
 She shifted the mobile giant’s strategy towards people rather than phones and infrastructure.
 This concept of ingraining what a business does for people, rather than focusing on the products or services it provides, is at the heart of a successful company.